OrdinaryMagician/saya_m/README.md

 The beams appear to make motorbike revving noises as they travel.

+### Spellcard: Rude Sign "Saturation Barrage"

+*"What?
+Like...
+Just dodge through it?
+It's not that hard."*

+One of the spellcards that got **Saya** banned from duels.
+The amount of projectiles on display is said to be so dense it's practically impossible to avoid without extreme luck.

+Primary fire directs the barrage towards everything in front of you, while secondary fire, will instead cause the barrage to swirl in every direction.

+It really is just too much, no wonder people refuse to duel her.

 ### Spellcard: Radiant Sign "Aureous Flare"

 *"Hey, check out how hard I can pee!"*